 Brexit: Should you Book Your Holiday?

-There is no evidence to suggest that holiday plans cannot continue after 29 March 2019, even in a no-deal scenario.
 The political process is still ongoing and no one really knows the final outcome, but in the meantime, we have gathered reliable information and advice around flights, visas and general travel.

 UK citizens can be reassured that regardless of the Brexit outcome planes will still fly between the UK and the EU.
 According to ABTA